isaacahuvia/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Beliefs about mental disorders
+- Beliefs about mental illness
-- The social construction of mental illness
+- Self-labeling (i.e., identifying with mental illness labels)
-- Scalable treatments for depression in youth
+- Scalable interventions for youth mental health problems

 # Education to show in About widget
 education:
   courses:
-  - course: PhD Student in Clinical Psychology
+  - course: PhD Candidate in Clinical Psychology
     institution: Stony Brook University
   - course: M.A. in Psychology
     institution: Stony Brook University